UTexas

 Sec.
 11–609.
 Disciplinary Decision

 1. The Hearing Officer or the Foreperson of the Student Conduct Panel will render a written decision, reflective of the majority of the Student Conduct Panel in the case of the Foreperson, that will include whether the student is responsible for a violation, the findings of fact in support of the decision, and sanction(s) assessed, if applicable.
-The student and the Dean of Students will each be given a copy of the decision.
+The student and Student Conduct will each be given a copy of the decision.
 The written decision is the official outcome on the matter from which any appeal is based.

-2. The Hearing Officer or the Foreperson of the Student Conduct Panel shall make every effort to complete the written decision within five days of the hearing.
-If the Hearing Officer or the Foreperson of the Student Conduct Panel is unable to issue the written decision within five days, they shall provide notice of the delay and the new date for completion to the student and the Dean of Students.
+2. The Hearing Officer or the Foreperson of the Student Conduct Panel shall complete the written decision within five (5) days of the hearing.
+If the Hearing Officer or the Foreperson of the Student Conduct Panel is unable to issue the written decision within five days, they shall provide notice of the delay to the student and Student Conduct.
+Student Conduct will establish the new deadline for submission of the decision.

-4. In cases involving allegations of crimes of violence, as defined in the Family Educational Rights and Privacy Act (FERPA) and other applicable law, the Dean of Students shall notify the alleged victim(s) of the final outcome.
+3. In cases involving allegations of crimes of violence, as defined in the Family Educational Rights and Privacy Act (FERPA) and other applicable law, Student Conduct shall notify the alleged victim(s) of the final outcome.

 Sec.
 11–610.
 Hearing Record

-1. The hearing record shall consist of the following:
+1. The hearing record shall include, but is not limited to:

 1. a copy of the notice required under Sec.
 11–604;